 While it is generally agreed that blinks need to be taken care of during preprocessing, most eye tracking software does not include this event information.
 This has lead to the development of several great blink algorithms.
-I decided to implement a velocity based one off Matĥot (2013) in gazeR.The code itself very simple and intuitive algorithm and does a nice job recovering the pupil data.
+I decided to implement a velocity based one off of Matĥot (2013) in gazeR .The code itself very simple and intuitive algorithm and does a nice job recovering the pupil data.

-For blink detection we are using a variation of Mathôt’s (2013) approach.I found some parts hard to follow.
+For blink detection we are using a variation of Mathôt’s (2013) approach.I found some parts of his paper to follow.
 First the

 uncorrected pupil signal for a single trial from a single subject is plotted as a continuous signal.

 The signal is measured in arbitrary units as outputted by Eyelink’s software